BD2KGenomics/protect/MANUAL.md

 ProTECT requires Toil and we recommend installing ProTECT and its requirements in a [virtualenv](http://docs.python-guide.org/en/latest/dev/virtualenvs/).

-ProTECT also requires [s3am](https://github.com/BD2KGenomics/s3am.git) to download and upload files from S3.
+ProTECT also requires [s3am](https://github.com/BD2KGenomics/s3am.git) version 2.0 to download and upload files from S3.
 We recommend installing s3am in its own virtualenv using the directions in the s3am manual, then putting the s3am binary on your $PATH.

-**NOTE:** We require the most recent stable pre-production build of s3am with the `--version` flag support so either use the git master branch, or use the `--pre` flag while pip installing s3am.
-This will be updated in the future when s3am v2.0 releases.

 ###Method 1 - Using PIP (recommended)